-Is your phone showing a notification that cannot be closed about downloading a language update for Speech Services by Google, which is "Waiting for network connection" even though your phone is connected to either Wi-Fi or mobile data?
+Is your phone showing a notification that cannot be closed about "Downloading English (US)" (or another language) update for Speech Services by Google, which is "Waiting for network connection" even though your phone is connected to either Wi-Fi or mobile data?
 Learn how to fix this stuck update and remove the notification from your Android phone.

 "Waiting for network connection" even when connected

 The notification is related to the Speech Services by Google (Play Store) which is used for text-to-speech features on the mobile OS in apps like Google Maps, voice calls, accessibility features, and other apps.

 To fix the problem, you need to go through a few steps in Google's app:

 - With the Google app opened, tap on your profile picture and then select Settings.

 - Tap on the Auto-update languages at any time option.

 - Confirm that you are connected to a Wi-Fi network, then go back to the Installed tab.